1910 Society, The

-A recognition bestowed upon individuals who earned the Eagle Scout Award 25 or more years ago; have received extraordinary national-level recognition, fame, or demonstrated eminence within their field; and have a strong record of voluntary service to their community.
+A recognition bestowed upon individuals who earned the Eagle Scout rank 25 or more years ago; have received extraordinary national-level recognition or fame or have demonstrated eminence within their field; and have a strong record of voluntary service to their community.

 A professional Scouter who works under the direction of the local council Scout executive and acts as an advisor to the volunteer leaders in the district.

 District Operations 2 training

 DO2 training is by invitation only and focuses on the continued development of professional Scouters, allowing them to learn and apply new competency-based skills and improve upon individual performance for success.
 Part of the BSA's commitment to building a culture that encourages continuous learning.

 Scouting U offers District Operations Basic (abbreviated as “DOB”) training for exempt professional Scouters.
 This training, taught using team-based learning and simulations, builds upon skills learned in Commissioning training and covers membership, exploring, decision-making, and technology.

 Do Your Best

 A fund established at the BSA National Foundation that some refer to as a “charitable checking account.”
 A donor makes a gift, setting up a donor-advised fund, and then advises how and when to distribute the funds in the future.
 It may benefit both Scouting and non-Scouting entities, and often involves a donor’s family members as fund advisors.